The Rev. Kevin M. Goodman, Interim Rector

 Elizabeth Clemmitt, Associate for Spiritual Wellness

 A resident of Wilmette for over 25 years, I have raised a family while working part-time as a music teacher and as a children’s choir director at Christ Church in Winnetka.
 I have pursued my passion for all things spiritual through reading, attending multiple weekly groups at my church, and by meeting with a spiritual director.
 With the encouragement of my spiritual mentors, I received my certificate from the Spiritual Guidance Training Program at Siena Retreat Center in Racine, Wisconsin.
 I am available to meet at St. Elisabeth’s with parishioners who are interested in pursuing personal and spiritual growth through the practice of spiritual direction for a fee.
 I also lead a spiritual retreat for St. Elisabeth’s once a year.
 I love to sing in choirs, practice yoga, and hike in the Colorado Rocky Mountains with my husband and two grown sons.
-I may be contacted at (312) 618-1238 or at firstname.lastname@example.org.
+I may be contacted at (312) 618-1238 or by email.